ChristyGHanson/christyghanson.github.io/pages/cv.md

 ---
 ## Work in Progress
-MMIW Essay for an upcoming Native American anthology
+MMIW Essay for an upcoming Native American anthology by Marijo Moore.

 Bellevue College - Capstone Project 2020